qyy-0712/test/README.md

 # test
-this repository is just for jest
+this repository is just for test